andersevenrud/microservice-rnd/docs/deploy.md

 # Remote deployment

-You can generate k8s configurations to fit your cloud environment:
+You can generate and/or deploy k8s configurations to fit your cloud environment:

 ## Before you begin